 I read an investigative article in the Chicago Sun-Times about disabled-parking cheaters in Chicago, Illinois.
+I think I can sum it up for you:

 - Parking costs as much as $5 an hour in downtown Chicago.